agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/05-beyond-basics/modules-and-imports/lesson.md

 The `module` keyword groups together variables, functions and other declarations into a single unit.

 Note that similar to objects, module members have visibility and are `private` by default.
-To allow other modules to use the members, you have to mark them with a `public` modifier.
+To make the members accessible to other modules, you must mark them with the `public` modifier.

-To use a module in another file, you can import it using the `import` keyword:
+To use a module in another file, import it using the `import` keyword:

 ```motoko
 // main.mo